tjbrailey/Website/content/research.md

 - Dataset: [Building a Comprehensive Database on Conflict: Ethiopia, 1997–2017.](https://osf.io/6vkm8/)
 - BITSS Blog Post: [Ensuring Reproducibility in Large Research Teams (2022).](https://www.bitss.org/ensuring-reproducibility-in-large-research-teams/)

-**Works in Progress**
+**Selected Works in Progress**
-- Chiefs and Security Provision in Malawi (with Alexander Yeandle) [[Pre-Analysis Plan](https://osf.io/7y42d/overview)].
 - Rethinking Public Goods Provision: Functional Specialization and Security in Displacement Settings (with Pilar Sanchez-Bellosta).
 - Security Responses to Gender-Based Violence in Conflict: Evidence from IDP Camps in Nigeria (with Pilar Sanchez-Bellosta).
 - Policed to Distrust: Colonial Coercion and Contemporary Attitudes toward State Security.
-- Public Preferences for Security Provision in South Africa.
+- Refugee Camp Onset, Development, and Conflict in Sub-Saharan Africa.
 - Explaining the Emergence of Security Regimes.